robvanson/Praat-resources/README.md

 - [Voxpopuli · GitHub](https://github.com/facebookresearch/voxpopuli "A large-scale multilingual speech corpus for representation learning, semi-supervised learning and interpretation, >400k hours of speech") by *META*

 - [Voxceleb 1&2· Hugging Face](https://huggingface.co/datasets/ProgramComputer/voxceleb "VoxCeleb is an audio-visual dataset consisting of short clips of human speech,extracted from interview videos uploaded to YouTube.
 VoxCeleb1 contains over 100,000 utterances for 1,251 celebrities, extracted from videos uploaded to YouTube.
 VoxCeleb2 contains over 1 million utterances for 6,112 celebrities, extracted from videos uploaded to YouTube.
-The development set of VoxCeleb2 has no overlap with the identities in the VoxCeleb1 or SITW datasets.") by A. Nagrani, J. S. Chung, W. Xie, A. Zisserman
+The development set of VoxCeleb2 has no overlap with the identities in the VoxCeleb1 or SITW datasets.") by *A. Nagrani, J. S. Chung, W. Xie, A. Zisserman - University of Oxford, UK*

 ##### Link lists to speech corpora